Rochester mayor appoints first female interim police chief

 Sullivan will come out of retirement to hold the role as the Rochester government considers its next moves in rethinking how the police department operates in light of recent protests and violence.

-It has been reported that the Rochester Police Department’s response to the civil unrest involving the death of Daniel Prude has cost taxpayers almost $1.4 million in overtime hours since the end of August.
+It has been reported that the Rochester Police Department’s response to the civil unrest involving the death of Prude has cost taxpayers almost $1.4 million in overtime hours since the end of August.

 “Ironically, I left the police department because I wanted to help people stay out of jail,” Sullivan said during the news conference Saturday.